 This is a wine that goes well with rich fish like salmon and tuna, cured meats and pork as well as meat-filled pasta like tortellini or earthy tagliatelle con ragu’ di carne (Bolognese meat sauce), poultry, and hard cheeses like Parmigiano Reggiano.

-Imagine being in Piazza Santo Stefano in Bologna, sitting at the café by the same name, and savoring a glass of lightly chilled Lambrusco while watching children run around and play, and people talk in small groups.
+Imagine being in Piazza Santo Stefano in Bologna, sitting at the café by the same name.
+You’re savoring a glass of lightly chilled Lambrusco while watching children run around and play while people talk in small groups.
+Watching people enjoy their day makes me happy.

 They served my Lambrusco Salamino di Santa Croce as aperitivo with chips, but it could easily go with a mortadella mousse, a few chunks of Parmigiano Reggiano with a drop of Aceto Balsamico on top, and small pieces of home-made bread.